giuliodondi/kOS-Shuttle_OPS1/README.md

 - [My own fork of SpaceODY's Space Shuttle System](https://github.com/giuliodondi/Space-Shuttle-System-Expanded).
   - if you use the latest version you will be required to also grab my Ferram Fork to use the custom aerodynamics module.
 Refer to the README
 - **[My OPS3 Shuttle entry program](https://github.com/giuliodondi/kOS-Shuttle-OPS3) required by RTLS and TAL aborts.
 Grab the latest version from its repo**
+  - **no longer compatible with the older kOS-ShuttleEntrySim program**

 **Not compatible with SpaceODY's original fork or any other Shuttle mod.**